yireo/Yireo_GoogleTagManager2/README.md

 * Done

 ## Unit testing
 This extension ships with PHPUnit tests.
 The generic PHPUnit configuration in Magento 2 will pick up on these tests.
-To only test Yireo extensions, copy the file `phpunit.xml.yireo` to your Magento folder `dev/tests/unit`.
-Next, from within that folder run PHPUnit.
+To only test Yireo extensions, simply run PHPUnit from within this folder.
+Note that this assumes that the extension is installed via composer.
 For instance:

-    phpunit -c phpunit.yireo.xml
+    phpunit